kannonkurniawan/kannonkurniawan-profile/README.md

-Konnichiwa~ 🙋‍♂️
+Greetings~ 🙋‍♂️

-- 👋 I am Kannon, aka Kumi-san
+- 👋 I'm Kannon, pre-clinical student at Udayana University, Bali
-- 👀 Interested in AI and data science stuff, more to study!
+- 🌱 Interested in learning AI and ML for medicines
-- 🌱 Currently trying to learn HTML and CSS to make a website
-- 🔨 Skills?
-None :(
+- 👀 Looking forward for more experiences!